Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

 1. (`ncn-mw#`) Determine the component names (xnames) for the NCNs which will boot from the new image.

-   > If being done as part of a CSM upgrade, this will be the NCN worker nodes.
+    > If being done as part of a CSM upgrade, then this will be the NCN worker nodes.

     Options to determine node xnames:

     * Get a comma-separated list of all worker NCN xnames:

         ```bash
         cray hsm state components list --role Management --subrole Worker --type Node --format json |
           jq -r '.Components | map(.ID) | join(",")'
         ```

     * Get a comma-separated list of all master NCN xnames:

         ```bash
         cray hsm state components list --role Management --subrole Master --type Node --format json |
           jq -r '.Components | map(.ID) | join(",")'
         ```

     * Get a comma-separated list of all storage NCN xnames:

         ```bash
         cray hsm state components list --role Management --subrole Storage --type Node --format json |
           jq -r '.Components | map(.ID) | join(",")'
         ```

     * Get the xname for a specific NCN:

         > In this example, the xname for `ncn-w001` is being found.

         ```bash
         ssh ncn-w001 cat /etc/cray/xname
         ```

 1. (`ncn-mw#`) Update boot parameters for a Kubernetes NCN.

+    > If being done as part of a CSM upgrade, then update the boot parameters for the NCN worker nodes.
+    > Master and storage NCNs are managed automatically in later stages of the CSM upgrade.

+    Perform the following procedure for each xname identified in the previous step.

     1. Get the existing `metal.server` setting for the component name (xname) of the node of interest: